Miketuazon/edmBrite/wiki/user_stories.md

 ## Genres

-### Create Genres
+### Input Genres
-* As an event owner, I want to create genres for my event.
+* As an event owner, I want to append genres for my event.
 ### View Genres
 * As a guest or logged in user, I want to view genres of an event.
 ### Update Genres